Julien Bmjizzo: Early life and education

-Born in Kigali, Rwanda, Bmjizzo went to a school known as ESAPAG Gitwe in Rwanda but dropped at the end of his high school in 2011 due to the fact that his family was moving to Belgium.
+Born in Kigali, Rwanda, Bmjizzo went to a school known as ESAPAG Gitwe in Rwanda but dropped out at the end of his high school in 2011 due to the fact that his family was moving to Belgium.
 He continued his further education in Belgium at a school called Virgo Plus where he completed his high school education in Computer Science Management and Accounting.
-He later attended a University in Belgium where he studied Communication and Multi media.
+He later attended a university in Belgium where he studied Communication and Multi media.